mojocraftdojo/PubMed_chatbot_BioGPT/README.md

 # PubMed / BioGPT Chatbot
 This is a web application that allows you to interact with large language model Bio-GPT to query PubMed - a extensive and comprehensive biomedical literature knowledge database.
-This application not only enables getting answers but also explore potential subtle relationships.
+This application not only aims at provide answers to queries but also helps researches to explore potential subtle relationships.

 ### Installation
 ```